|

 records surrounding the time of death.

-claimant’s legal representative to be authorized to receive the LSS check, the estate
+the claimant’s legal representative to be authorized to receive the LSS check,

 family support, even if the family support amount is for the entire amount of